dxmxnlord/golang-api/README.md

 ### `api.go`

-The Api type defines the database, and pageSize as its members.
+The Api type defines the database, and pageSize (which is 2 by default) as its members.

 Upon calling the `Api.Init()` function, the connection with mongodb is set up and the database field is set.
 The router is initialized and the routes are created by calling the `Api.createRoutes()` function.
 Lastly the pageSize is set.